-Under the Act on Book Entry of Corporate Bonds and Shares, at present, JGBs traded between financial institutions are paperless.
-JGB transfers are done in the form of transfers on accounts managed by the transfer institution (the Bank of Japan) ( 2).
+Under the "Act on Book-Entry Transfer of Corporate Bonds and Shares," at present, JGBs traded between financial institutions are paperless.
+JGB transfers are done in the form of transfers on accounts managed by the transfer institution (the BOJ) ( 2).